 #1 Lightweight Metals are Crucial to Aircraft Performance

-Aluminum and titanium are the most used metals in aircraft due to their high-strength.
-With that in mind, you may be wondering why these materials are more commonly used than steel — after all, it is stronger and cheaper than aluminum and on par with titanium in terms of strength.
+Aluminum and titanium are the most used metals in aircraft due to their high strength.
+With that in mind, you may be wondering why these materials are more commonly used than steel — after all; it is stronger and cheaper than aluminum and on par with titanium in terms of strength.

-It all boils down to the fact that these metals are more lightweight than steel.
+It all boils down to these metals being more lightweight than steel.